Flask vs Django in 2021: Which Framework to Choose?

 Many developers have one common question – which framework is better?
 You might have got a fair idea by now of how each framework works and what are the best ways to use each of them.
 That said, there are many high traffic websites built on Flask as well, which perform well and are comparable with those built on Django.
 Quite a few basic concepts are the same in both Django and Flask, but Django is complicated and vast and needs a deep learning curve, so if you want to get the ‘feel’ of a web framework, start with Flask and then move on to Django for more sophisticated applications.
 Or you can master one and then switch when your job requires you to, rather than having to learn everything at once.

 With Flask, you can start with some necessary programming skills, but Django needs some prior homework for you to write even a Hello World program.
 However, as your project structure grows, you find that adding new functionalities more overwhelming in Flask, whereas Django would seem like a breeze.
-Start your Django journey with this beautiful tutorial.

 In conclusion, both Django and Flask are fun to work with, with both giving you lots of new stuff to learn.
-Build a project with the help of this tutorial to start your web development journey with Flask.

 People are also reading: